rayduch/multi_modes_replication/PA_replication/replication_guide.md

 ## 0. Prerequisites

 Includes package initialisation and initial seed setting commands.
-The results in the code were run using the following package versions (latest releases as of 27 June 2019):
+The results in the code were run using the following package versions (latest releases as of 27 June 2019) using R version 3.6.0.:

 foreign_0.8-71
 broom_0.5.2